 All age groups and budgets are being catered for, with a number of events being organised specifically for children and some absolutely free to attend.
-Because these will be taking place all over the city, hiring a rental car in Melbourne might be a good idea!
+Because these will be taking place all over the city, booking a car rental Melbourne Airport travellers choose is a good idea!

 On August 23, we recommend coming along to the ‘Between Friends’ panel discussion, which is being held at 10am in the Australian Centre for the Moving Image (ACMI).
 This will bring together some of our nation’s most popular female authors, who have just collaborated on a beautiful collection of stories, to discuss friendship.

 On August 24, Tony Moore, a historian from Monash University, and John Arnold, editor of La Trobe Journal, will be leading a tour called ‘Bohemian Melbourne’.
 If you attend, you will learn all about the fascinating life of Australian author Marcus Clarke and his wild nineteenth-century contemporaries.

 It costs $40 to take part in this tour – a price that includes afternoon tea at the end of your walk!

 If you’re on a tight budget, you might want to check out the free event being held on August 25 at the Atrium.
 Called ‘Illustrator in Residence’, this three-hour session will feature world-renowned Australian illustrator Judy Horacek.
 Her quirky drawings have brightened the pages of many a children’s book, and this event will give you the opportunity to see Ms Horacek in action!

 There are a huge variety of exciting activities taking place, so make sure you visit the Melbourne Writers Festival website and book your tickets today.